girot-ethz/ddm/01_Rhino_Tutorial.md

 First of all.
-The Help tool in Rhino is very well done and very complete.
-Dont't hesitate to use it.
+The Help tool (you can also press `F1`) in Rhino is very well done and very complete.
+Don't hesitate to use it.

 ![01_Capture.png](./doc/Rhino_01_Capture.png)